 BSI Consumer Forum Council draws together strategic thinkers from 16 Consumer Organisations (see list below) to work in the interests of protecting the consumers they represent, through British Standards.
 The CPIN Chair sits on the council alongside other organisations and this collaboration strengthens the consumer stakeholder voice in standards and helps to achieve a shared ambition to enhance consumer protection.

-Nikki has more than 20 years’ experience in consumer research, publishing, advocacy and policy.
+Nikki has more than 20 years of experience in consumer research, publishing, advocacy and policy.
 She has held executive and non-executive positions and has significant strategic and organisational leadership experience.
-Nikki has worked on many areas important in standards – including safety and reliability, customer service, complaints and resolution, customer vulnerability, sustainability and digitalisation.

 Case studies: Consumer Forum collaboration